-Good evening, I wanted to give you an idea of how Jaydeen's day went.
+Good evening; I wanted to give you an idea of how Jaydeen's day went.

 When Jaydeen came to school, she did a great job lining up and following the class into school.
-When we get into school, frog stickers are on the floor that the students stand on while waiting to use the bathroom.
+When we get into school, frog stickers are on the floor the students stand on while waiting to use the bathroom.
 Jaydeen was having trouble standing on the frog and began running down the hallway.
-When I asked her to stop, it just escalated, and she kept running.
+When I asked her to stop, it escalated, and she kept running.
 After using the bathroom, students hang up their items.
 Jaydeen did this just fine.

 Class begins with circle time.
 Jaydeen did not sit in the circle but instead played at a table with some manipulatives.
 I put them out for her in advance, anticipating that sitting still on her first day may be challenging.
-(I've seen this before) Unfortunately, during our circle time, she began playing in all centers and started throwing toys at us to get our attention.
+(I've seen this before) Unfortunately, during our circle time, she began playing in all centers and throwing toys at us to get our attention.
 We continued with circle time, ignoring the behavior, and she stopped.
 Her behavior adjustment was very encouraging.

 I had another adult in my room, and she asked Jaydeen to play a game.
 She settled down for about 10 minutes and played a few games in the quiet area.
 After that, she played calmly with a few of the other students.
 She was enjoying her playtime.
-The adult then played with her in another center, but she started to hit her and pull her hair.
+The adult then played with her in another center, but she started hitting her and pulling her hair.
 I tried to engage her in more calming activities, but that wasn't easy.
 She did manage to work nicely in the art center for a brief time with me.

 Kindergarten teacher reading to foster child